Dear All,

 From Pakistan, Islamabad

-If the reason for non-performance is proved as not related in any way to the medical condition, and if all procedures for performance improvement have been taken by the company then there is the scope for exit proceedings.
-But the possibility is that in such a short period of time from when the employee has returned from medical leave, it is unlikely that all performance improvement plans have been completed.
+If the reason for non-performance is proven to be not related in any way to the medical condition, and if all procedures for performance improvement have been taken by the company, then there is scope for exit proceedings.
+However, the possibility is that in such a short period of time since the employee's return from medical leave, it is unlikely that all performance improvement plans have been completed.
+Therefore, it would be advisable not to proceed with an exit at this point.

 From India, Bengaluru